Quakers -- Rhode Island

 “An Account of all the Yearly, Quarterly, Monthly and Particular Meetings of the Friends of America, 1772”

-Scope and Content note This collection is composed of the single handwritten travel journal of Samuel Newitt.
-Entries detail Newitt's journey to Rhode Island, including descriptions of visits with Friends, and attendance at Meetings in various towns in Rhode Island.
+Travel journal of Samuel Newitt.
+Entries detail Newitt's journey to Rhode Island, including descriptions of visits with Friends and attendance at Meetings in various towns in Rhode Island.